MT. COLLINS SHELTER

 Mount Collins is named after Robert Collins, an Oconaluftee, North Carolina resident who guided Arnold Guyot (the first to measure the mountain’s height) across the crest of the Smokies in the late 1850s.
 The mountain has an elevation of 6,188 feet and is less than three trail miles from the highest point on the Appalachian Trail at Clingman’s Dome.

-- click to read a photo journal of this hike starting at Newfound Gap: January 21, 2012
+- click to read a photo journal of this hike starting at Newfound Gap in January 2012

-- click to see photos from our backpacking trip to Mt.
-Collins Shelter in the Great Smoky Mountain National Park: January 21, 2012
+- click to see photos from our backpacking trip to Mount Collins Shelter: January 21, 2012

 - click to view a trip report for this backpacking trip in the Smokies: January 21, 2012 (password required)